The semi-simple theory of higher rank acylindricity: The Theory is Semi-Simple

 \begin{theorem} Let $\G\to \Aut \X$ be AU-acylindrical and with all factor actions of general type with (finite) amenable radical $\A$.
 If $\G$ is finitely generated then there is a characteristic subgroup of finite index $\G'\norm \G/\A$ such that $\G'$ admits a strongly canonical product decomposition.
 Moreover, the collection of subgroups $\G'$ which are of minimal index in $\G/\A$ is finite. \end{theorem}

 The above result yields a strong consequence for automorphism groups.
 Indeed, any automorphism of $\G'$ induces another product decomposition, which up to permutation must be the same, and hence descends to an automorphism of the factors.
 The possibility of a permutation is responsible for the finite index of the inclusions below.
+We note that in the particular case of products of right-angled Artin groups, similar results are known thanks to the work of Charney-Crisp-Vogtmann \cite[Section 3]{CharneyCrispVogtmann}.

 \begin{cor} Let $\G\to \Aut \X$ be a group acting essentially, AU-acylindrically and with general type factors.
 There exists a unique $F$, where $1\leq F\leq D$ and $\G'$ which is virtually isomorphic to $\G$ with strongly canonical product decomposition $\G'= \G_1\cdots \G_{F}$, such that the following are finite index inclusions \end{cor}